 Starting in the winter of 2018, we are taking a close look at our local environment by undertaking a "Watershed Characterization Study."
 This first step in the IWM planning process involves collecting and analyzing large amounts of data about the watershed, including details on:

 - water quality and quantity

 - ecological assets

-the effects of climate change
+- climate and the effects of climate change

 Step Two - Identify Watershed Issues, Opportunities and Constraints